What Makes a Great Website in 2025? The Do’s and Don’ts

 Keep Your Eye on Trends

-We’re seeing a rise in animation, scroll effects and video as movement is needed to keep people engaged in content.
+As we predicted in 2025, there will continue to be more animation, scroll effects and video as movement is needed to keep people engaged in content.
+We’ve even incorporated many of those techniques into the websites we designed this year!
 Parallax scrolling is also making a comeback.
 Layered graphics, photos, and custom illustrations are having their moment.

 Rounded corners, increased white space and the minimalistic design aesthetic will never die.
-Generative content, both written and visual will increase.
-Chunks of scannable content and short FAQ sections will be expected as users get used to AI and its ever-growing faster and more accurate responses.
+Generative content, both written and visual, will increase.
+Chunks of scannable content and short FAQ sections will be expected as users become accustomed to AI and its increasingly faster, more accurate responses.

 DO make your site easy to navigate